felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 **Very leaky rectified linear unit (VLeakyReLU)** was used for all of the models.

-This naive approach yielded a validation score of just ~5.8 which was barely better than a random guess.
+This naive approach yielded a validation score of just ~5.8 (logloss, lower the better) which was barely better than a random guess.
 This surprised me because I expected the network to be able to focus on the whale given the non-cluttered background.
 My hypothesis for the low score was that the **whale labels did not provide a strong enough training signal in this relatively small dataset**.

 To prove my hypothesis, I looked at the **saliency map** of the neural network that is analogous to eye tracking.
 This was done by sliding a black box around the image and keeping track of the probability changes.